AnImpulsiveHuman/katacoda-scenarios/opagatekeeper-policy/cicd-pods/configmap/step4.md

 `kubectl apply -f deployment-violation.yaml`{{execute}}

-This will get denied as the volume name is not allowed.
+This will get denied as the image is tagged as "latest".

 ## non-violation.yaml
 Take a look at the deployment-non-violation.yaml before applying.

 `kubectl apply -f deployment-non-violation.yaml`{{execute}}

-This will not get denied as the volume name used is allowed.
+This will not get denied as the image is not tagged as "latest".